Randy Moss: Personal life

 Moss's parents are Maxine Moss and Randy Pratt.
 Moss has little contact with his father.
 He has a sister named Lutisia and had a brother Eric, who had a short stint in the NFL as an offensive tackle with the Minnesota Vikings.
-Moss has five children: Lexi Adkins, Sydney, Senali, Thaddeus, and Montigo.
-Moss is also a Christian, attested by his NFL Hall of Fame Speech.
+Moss has five children: Sydney, Senali, Sylee, Thaddeus, and Montigo.
+Moss is a Christian, attested by his NFL Hall of Fame speech.

+Health

+In December 2024, Moss announced that he would be taking an indefinite leave of absence from ESPN's Sunday NFL Countdown to address an "internal" and unspecified health issue.
+He directed his message to men and urged them to get checkups and bloodwork done, without specifying any particular illness.
+On December 10, sportswriter Larry Fitzgerald Sr. publicly announced that Moss was battling liver cancer.
+This was refuted by Randy's son Thaddeus.
+On December 13, Moss revealed that he had undergone a Whipple procedure to address bile duct cancer and that he was now "a cancer survivor".
+On Thanksgiving, he had a stent inserted into his liver after experiencing discolored urine.

 Traffic incident

 On September 24, 2002, in downtown Minneapolis, Minnesota, Moss was driving and was preparing to make an illegal turn.
 A traffic control officer, noticing what he was about to do, stood in front of his vehicle and ordered him to stop.
-Eyewitness accounts of the event differ at this point, but Moss did not comply with the officer's order, and she was bumped by his vehicle and fell to the ground.
+Eyewitness accounts of the event differ at this point, but Moss did not comply with the officer's order, his vehicle bumped her, and she fell to the ground.
 Moss was arrested, and a search of his vehicle revealed a joint amounting to less than a gram of marijuana in his ashtray.
 Initially charged with felony Suspicion of Assault with a Deadly Weapon and a misdemeanor marijuana possession, Moss spent the night in jail and was released the following morning.
 Moss pleaded guilty to a misdemeanor traffic violation and was ordered to pay a $1,200 fine and perform 40 hours of community service.
 While the criminal charges were thus disposed of, the civil lawsuit filed by the traffic control officer brought a substantial penalty fine "in the low to mid six figures".
 Moss claimed that the joint was not his, and that he had let friends use his car prior to the accident.